nolar/kopf/docs/errors.rst

-In that case, there is no need to sleep in the handler explicitly, thus blocking any other events, causes, and generally any other handlers on the same object from being handled (such as the deletion or the parallel handlers/sub-handlers).
+In that case, there is no need to sleep in the handler explicitly, thus blocking any other events, causes, and generally any other handlers on the same object from being handled (such as deletion or parallel handlers/sub-handlers).

 .. note::
     The multiple handlers and the sub-handlers are implemented via this